AnushkaKhare-Eng/UserAuthenticationSystem/README.md

 # UserAutheticationSystem
 A User Authentication System developed using Rails
 ## Gemfile
 Starting off with building a Gemfile and installing all necesarry Rails Packages.
-We also installed the bundler to ensure that the bundler unstaller will install any missing gems and download updates to existing gems.
+Also install the bundler to ensure that the bundler installer will install any missing gems and download updates to existing gems.
 ```ruby
 #Installing Rails packages required and bundle installer